Skip to main content

 Yes, alcohol is classified as a Group 1 carcinogen by the World Health Organization, the same category as tobacco and asbestos.
 Alcohol raises risk across the breast, colon, liver, esophagus, mouth, and throat.
 Lower amounts mean lower risk.
 There is no level of intake known to be entirely risk-free.

 Visceral fat raises cancer risk by acting as an active hormone-producing organ.
-It releases inflammatory signals like IL-6 and TNF-alpha, raises insulin and IGF-1, and shifts the immune environment toward chronic inflammation.
+It releases inflammatory signals like IL-6 and TNF-alpha, raises insulin and IGF-1, and moves the immune environment toward chronic inflammation.
 Reducing visceral fat through sleep, training, and food changes addresses several of these levers at once.

 Genetics plays a meaningful role for some patients.
 Mutations in BRCA1, BRCA2, Lynch syndrome genes, and others raise lifetime cancer risk significantly.
 People with strong family histories or known mutations benefit from targeted screening protocols, often starting earlier and more often than average.
 Whole-genome panels can also reveal less-known risk variants.

-Whole-body MRIs can cause anxiety for some patients, especially when reports list many incidental findings without clear context.
+Whole-body MRIs can cause anxiety for some patients, particularly when reports list many incidental findings without clear context.
 The way we counter this is by reviewing every finding together, classifying which matter and which do not, and turning a long radiology list into a short, clear plan.
 Most patients report feeling less anxious afterward, not more.

 The future of cancer screening points toward more sensitive blood tests, better imaging with artificial intelligence assistance, and risk models that combine genetics, metabolic markers, and lifestyle.
 Multi-cancer early detection tests like Galleri are part of that future.
 We expect more cancers to be screened with simple blood draws within the next decade.